UW-PSI/SalishSeaModel-analysis/README.md

 Please note: I have tried to address the places where urgent need won over my senses of better/preferred coding practices, but I probably missed some spots.
 I also had plans to further streamline this process but had to leave this project "as is."
 Please contact me if you see something wonky.

 A special thanks to Ben Roberts for sharing information and his [ssmhist2netcdf](https://github.com/bedaro/ssm-analysis/tree/main/ssmhist2cdf) code for post-processing SalishSeaModel output.
 Thanks as well to Su Kyong Yun (PNNL) for her help and guidance in developing this code.
-[Project Contributors](https://github.com/RachaelDMueller/SalishSeaModel-analysis/blob/main/docs/CONTRIBUTORS.rst) lists those who have contributed to this project.
+Lastly, thanks to Marielle Larson for her support and guidance.

 License and Copyright
 ========